aparnaarun23/sample-project-management/README1.md

 -
 **How to Run**

-This program requires Python 3 to run.

-1.  *Save the file:* Ensure gradecalculator.py is saved on your computer.
+1. Make sure Python is installed (Python 3.x)
-2.  *Open a terminal/command prompt* in the directory where the file is saved.
+2. Run the file in terminal:
-3.  *Run the script* using the following command: bash python gradecalculator.py

-4. The program will then prompt you to enter the number of subjects and the marks for each.
+3. Enter the number of subjects and marks when prompted.

+## Tools and Libraries Used
+- Python 3
+- GitHub Issues and Projects for management

+## Contributors
+- Aparna Arunkumar — Project Creator and Developer